Truck Accident Attorney Serving New JerseySchedule a Free Consultation

 Accidents involving large commercial have the potential to cause devastating and life-altering injuries.
-If you or a loved one has been seriously hurt, your life’s been disrupted and your future is suddenly uncertain, an experienced attorney from Brach Eichler Trial Lawyers can help.
+A serious injury can disrupt your life and upend your future.
+An experienced attorney from Brach Eichler Injury Lawyers can help.
 We have a strong reputation as a premier personal injury law firm in the Garden State, based on highly personalized service and a track record of excellent results.
-We have recovered more than $125 million in compensation for our clients, and we are ready to put our knowledge and skill to work for you.
+We have recovered more than $125 million in compensation for our clients and are ready to put our knowledge and skills to work for you.

-Let the New Jersey truck accident lawyers at Brach Eichler Trial Lawyers help you get the compensation you deserve.
+Let the New Jersey truck accident lawyers at Brach Eichler Injury Lawyers help you get the compensation you deserve.
 Call us today at (973) 364-8300, fill out our online contact form, or chat live for a free consultation.
-We will handle your truck accident case on a contingency-fee basis, which means that we won’t get paid until we help you recover compensation.
+We will handle your truck accident case on a contingency fee basis, so we won’t get paid until we help you recover compensation.

 Why do I need a lawyer after a truck accident?

 While any type of accident is scary, truck accidents can be particularly devastating.
-Because trucks like tractor trailers, 18-wheelers, and semis are so much larger than typical passenger vehicles, injuries from these crashes are often much more severe and can even be fatal.
+Because trucks like tractor-trailers, 18-wheelers, and semis are much larger than typical passenger vehicles, injuries from these crashes are often much more severe and can even be fatal.

-On top of that, multiple parties might be liable in truck accidents, which can make it even more challenging to recover fair compensation, especially if you’re trying to deal with insurance companies all by yourself.
-Truck drivers are typically employed by large companies that will do everything they can to protect their reputation and reduce the amount of money they have to pay out after a crash.
+On top of that, multiple parties might be liable in truck accidents, making it even more challenging to recover fair compensation, especially if you’re trying to deal with insurance companies alone.
+Truck drivers are typically employed by large companies that will do everything they can to protect their reputation and reduce the money they have to pay out after a crash.
 The company’s insurance representatives and lawyers might try to talk you into a low settlement or trick you into saying something they can use to avoid paying you.

 Common causes of truck accidents in New Jersey

-The first step in recovering compensation for a commercial truck accident is to determine who or what caused the accident.
+The first step in recovering compensation for a commercial truck accident is determining who or what caused the accident.
 We have vast experience proving causation in truck crashes, including those resulting from such frequent causes as:

-- DRIVER INATTENTION —Driver inattention, the most common cause of trucking accidents, includes speeding, distractions such as texting, reckless or careless behavior and fatigue.
-Truck drivers are held to strict standards regarding hours of service and operation by the Federal Motor Carrier Safety Administration.
-These rules require truck drivers to be limited to 11 hours of driving per day and 14-hour workdays.
-Additionally, drivers are limited to 70 hours in a workweek and required to rest for at least 30 minutes during the driver’s first eight hours of a shift.
-Although various regulations are in place, studies still show that some drivers continue to drive long hours to meet deadlines established by the companies.
+- Driver Inattention —Driver inattention, the most common cause of trucking accidents, includes speeding, distractions such as texting, reckless or careless behavior, and fatigue.
+The Federal Motor Carrier Safety Administration holds truck drivers to strict hours of service (HOS) standards.
+These rules limit truck drivers to 11 hours of driving per day and 14-hour workdays.
+Additionally, drivers cannot drive more than 70 hours in a workweek and must rest for at least 30 minutes during the driver’s first eight hours of a shift.
+Although various regulations are in place, studies still show that some drivers continue to drive long hours to meet company deadlines.

-- BLIND SPOTS — Commercial trucks are large and have “no zones” or blind spots with the potential to cause an accident if a truck driver does not see a vehicle traveling nearby.
-Blind spots on trucks are found on the sides, rear and even front of trucks.
+- Blind Spots — Commercial trucks are large and have “no zones” or blind spots with the potential to cause an accident if a truck driver does not see a vehicle traveling nearby.
+A truck’s blind spots are on its sides, rear, and directly in front.

-- ROLLOVERS — Unfortunately, a rollover collision is a common type of truck accident.
-Trucks are more prone to rollover than other types of vehicles given the size and weight of the vehicles.
+- Rollovers — Unfortunately, a rollover collision is a common truck accident.
+Trucks are more prone to rollover than other types of vehicles, given the size and weight of the vehicles.
 Rollover collisions often result in serious injury or death and are commonly caused by improper loading resulting in an imbalanced trailer.
-A truck that turns too sharply is also at risk for rollover especially if carrying a full or unbalanced load.
-In addition, if a driver begins to lose control of his truck, uneven ground, a curb, guardrail or even another vehicle, can cause the truck to roll.
+A truck that turns too sharply is also at risk for rollover, especially if carrying a full or unbalanced load.
+In addition, if a driver begins to lose control of his truck, uneven ground, a curb, a guardrail, or even another vehicle can cause the truck to roll.

-- MALFUNCTIONING BRAKES — Trucks are often required to travel vast distances for over ten hours per day.
-This type of use can have a significant impact on the truck’s braking system.
-Most trucks are equipped with air brakes designed to stop a loaded truck in about 100 feet when traveling at 35-40 miles per hour.
+- Malfunctioning Brakes — Trucks are often required to travel vast distances for over ten hours daily.
+This type of use can significantly impact the truck’s braking system.
+Most trucks have air brakes designed to stop a loaded truck at about 100 feet when traveling 35-40 miles per hour.
 A malfunction or improper maintenance can result in brake failure on these 80,000-pound trucks.

 Understanding the severity of these accidents and their causes, we work hard to fight for the rights of victims of truck accidents.
 Unlike a typical motor vehicle accident, you must battle not only the driver and the insurance company, but also a large trucking company.
 Our team of attorneys has decades of experience and a proven track record in taking on large trucking companies to recover money for our clients.